What term refers to the part of a plant capable of growing into a new plant?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

 The term that refers to the part of a plant capable of growing into a new plant is "propagule."
-A propagule is any part of a plant, such as a seed, bulb, or vegetative structure, that can develop into a new individual plant.
-This encompasses various means through which plants can reproduce and disperse, including seeds, spores, cuttings, and other structures.
+A propagule is any structure that can develop into a new organism, capable of growing into an independent plant.
+This includes seeds, bulbs, cuttings, and other forms of vegetative reproduction.

 Subscribe